 - 7Smart buildings are designed to optimize resource use and improve energy efficiency without compromising on comfort.

 - 8The control system monitors and manages all the components of the microgrid.
 It provides data on the electricity generated by the solar panels and the battery charge level as well as forecasting future supply and demand.
 It also oversees the connections between generation, storage and end user, based on mode of operation and certain pre-set rules.

-The roof of the sports complex will be covered with 1,700 solar panels totalling 620 kW of installed capacity — over 75% of the electricity produced by the microgrid.
+The roof of the sports complex is covered with 1,700 solar panels totalling 620 kW of installed capacity — over 75% of the electricity produced by the microgrid.

-These panels will supply the microgrid when it operates in islanded mode (i.e. when the connection with the Hydro-Quebec grid is interrupted).
-Surplus power will be stored in batteries at the microgrid substation or fed back into the main grid when in connected mode (i.e. once the connection has been restored).
+These panels supply the microgrid when it operates in islanded mode (i.e., when the connection with the Hydro‑Québec grid is interrupted).
+Surplus power is stored in batteries at the microgrid substation or fed back into the main grid when in connected mode (i.e., once the connection has been restored).

 Solar power generation and energy consumption

-Evolution of photovoltaic solar power and energy consumption (loads) on a yearly basis
+Evolution of photovoltaic solar power and energy consumption (loads) on a annual basis

 In winter (side sections of the graph), given the reduced number of hours of sunlight and the higher demand due to heating, solar energy will only partially power the microgrid buildings.